tejuscs/adb-aws-dev/provisioning-adb/create-adb.md

   ![This image shows the result of performing the above step.](./images/adb.png " ")

-- ADB Details page lists all the avialable Autonomous Databases in the selected Compartment.
+- ADB Details page lists all the available Autonomous Databases in the selected Compartment.

   ![This image shows the result of performing the above step.](./images/adb1.png " ")

 - Click Create Autonomous Database to provision a new ADB.
 Enter a Display Name, Database name, Select a Compartment,and the Workload type.
 You can configure your database in two different modes based on the workload type, as: Autonomous Data Warehouse and Autonomous Transaction Processing.
-Click [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbaa/index.html#articletitle) to learn more about Workload types supported in Autonomoud Database.
+Click [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/dedicated/adbaa/index.html#articletitle) to learn more about Workload types supported in Autonomous Database.

   ![This image shows the result of performing the above step.](./images/createadb.png " ")